-The following flows show examples of IMS capability change for a user, an application server subscription to notification in IMS network.
+The following flows show examples of IMS capability change for a user, an application server subscription to notification and un-subscription to notification in IMS network.
 These scenarios do not address the mechanisms for access authorisation in the UDR.
 These scenarios only address the specific actions of traffic events that are currently in effect.